 No, I don’t mean you go around the neighbourhood and get your dog to break in and take all things shiny (leave that to the magpies).
 This is essentially how to house train your dog the best way.
-Trying to house train your dog without support is not an easy task
+Trying to house train your dog without support is not an easy task.

 Crate training not only limits what damage he can do when your back is turned but will also keep him out of trouble at night.
-The advantage of Crate training means your puppy has somewhere that your puppy can feel safe and secure when thunder or fireworks are around
+The advantage of Crate training means your puppy has somewhere that your puppy can feel safe and secure when thunder or fireworks are around.

 Dealing with Problems:

-Many problems can be squashed before they begin as the trainer is on hand to help with bad behaviours such as acting up or aggression.
-It also means that you will be more confident and learn how to handle such problems in the correct way on a long term scale so your life contract with each other is a happy one
+Many problems can be squashed before they begin as the trainer is on hand to help with bad behaviours, such as acting up or aggression.
+It also means that you will be more confident and learn how to handle such problems in the correct way on a long term scale, so your life contract with each other is a happy one.

-Remember, that training is a full-time contract that you make with your dog and not just for an hour on Wednesdays evening or Sunday afternoon It needs to be constant with you, your family members and any dog walker you may choose to walk your dog using the same methods and hand signals
+Remember, that training is a full-time contract that you make with your dog and not just for an hour on Wednesdays evening or Sunday afternoon.
+It needs to be constant with you, your family members and any dog walker you may choose to walk your dog using the same methods and hand signals.

 How old should my puppy be to attend puppy classes?

 Kindergarten – reception – This is for young puppies who are around 8 to 12 weeks old.
-The puppies have had their first vaccination but unable to go to the park and socialise.
+The puppies have had their first vaccination but are unable to go to the park and socialise.

 Puppy Classes – This is the junior school for dogs.
-By now your puppy is allowed out and so needs to learn new things.
-Your puppy will continue socialising and learning basic sit, down. wait, watch me. leave it and basic recall.
+By now, your puppy is allowed out and so needs to learn new things.
+Your puppy will continue socialising and learning basic sit down.
+Wait, watch me.
+Leave it and basic recall.

 Adult classes – the senior school for dogs – This is the time to start teaching more advanced stuff.
-A lot of dog training schools will start to teach exercise that will help your dog go for the Good Citizen scheme should they wish
+A lot of dog training schools will start to teach exercises that will help your dog go for the Good Citizen scheme should they wish

 How Long are puppy training classes?

 Classes generally last around 6 weeks per age bracket and are run by a professional.
-However, like choosing a good dog walker or pet sitter it is important that you do homework to ensure the trainers use updated positive methods and also do ongoing CPD training rather than outdated “Barbera Woodhouse” type methods
+However, like choosing a good dog walker or pet sitter, it is important that you do homework to ensure the trainers use updated positive methods and also do ongoing CPD training rather than outdated “Barbera Woodhouse” type methods.

-As a bonus should you decide to go for the Kennel Club Good Citizen Gold you will often find this opens doors to hotels etc as they know the dog is well trained and well behaved
+As a bonus, should you decide to go for the Kennel Club Good Citizen Gold, you will often find this opens doors to hotels etc., as they know the dog is well trained and well behaved.